technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 5/Lab 5 - Develop a Contoso AI Travel assistant agent using Azure OpenAI and the Semantic Kernel SDK.md

 This exercise will help you understand how to build and invoke custom plugins, utilize decorators for functionality and descriptions, and integrate plugins into a larger application.

+>[!Alert] **Important:** Errors that appear in the VS Code on adding the code in the following steps can be safely ignored.
+Make sure to follow the steps below.

 1. Create a new file named +++CurrencyConverter.cs+++ in the **Stater/Plugins/ConvertCurrency** folder